OZI-Project/docs/api/quick-start.rst

 Choose a Continuous Integration Provider
 ****************************************

-Currently the available :abbr:`CI (Continuous Integration)` Providers are:
+Currently the available :term:`CI` Providers are:

 * GitHub